adityx23/adityapatil/index.md

 <div class="card" markdown="1">
 ## What I’m Looking For

-I’m actively applying for **Robotics / Autonomy / Controls** internships where I can contribute to perception, estimation, simulation, control, and embedded robotic system integration.
+I’m actively applying for **Robotics / Autonomy / Controls / Robot Learning** internships where I can contribute to perception, estimation, learned control, simulation, and embedded robotic system integration.
 </div>